 - Buy in feed, lease extra grazing or sell stock.

 - Letting your stock go hungry is not an option, because all animal owners have a legal and moral obligation to feed their stock properly, whether the grass is growing or not.

-- There is still some supplementary feed available in most areas, although it’s expensive.
+- There may be some supplementary feed available although it could be expensive.

 - It might be worth digging deep into your pockets if necessary to keep your stock going.

 - You could at least spend money on your breeding stock to keep them in good condition.
 They are your farm’s future.

 - If you offer grain or concentrate feed, introduce it to the diet in small amounts to start with to allow the digestive system time to adapt.